coenwerem/gpa-calculation-guide/README.md

 # gpa-calculation-guide
- TeX files for a short writeup on computing GPA
+ LaTeX files for a short writeup on computing GPA.
+For the LaTeX aficionado, the files can also be used as a template for a handy and personal transcript.